apache/hadoop/hadoop-hdds/docs/content/concept/Overview.md

 ![FunctionalOzone](FunctionalOzone.png)

-Any distributed system can viewed from different perspectives.
+Any distributed system can be viewed from different perspectives.
 One way to look at Ozone is to imagine it as Ozone Manager as a name space service built on top of HDDS, a distributed block store.